sacgov/personal-website/priv/2021-01-22-pentathlos.md

 Symbols mean a lot to humans.
 They have the power to influence the behaviour significantly.
 Making it interesting would nudge me to work on it better.

+## Five Personal Values

+As of 8 Jun 2022, I suck at humility and selflessness.
+Trying to improve on them actively.

+- **Diligence** : Intensity is the price of excellence.
+Work hard on goals with no cheat days.
+- **Humility** : Humility is not thinking less of myself, rather thinking of myself less.
+- **Selfless** : Do an act that cannot be repaid and without expectation.
+That is our impact.
+- **Integrity** : No lies and deceit.
+Be straightforward in dealings and talks.
+- **Mindful** : Eat clean.
+Stay active.
+Stay in the moment.
+Prioritize well being and sleep.

 ## Current Experiments

+- To be added